Intermittent fasting is one of the easiest and healthiest lifestyle changes available to us without extensive preparation.

 Hence, this intermittent fasting schedule is based on the idea that our ancestors hunted and gathered during the day and prepared a big meal at night.

-Therefore, in the Warrior Diet, the 4-hour eating window is in the evening.
-Furthermore, the notion of following a specific order when eating food makes perfect sense.
+Therefore, the 4-hour eating window in the Warrior Diet is in the evening.
+Furthermore, following a specific order when eating food makes perfect sense.

-On the Warrior Diet, you eat vegetables, protein, and fat first.
+You first eat vegetables, protein, and fat on the Warrior Diet.
 Carbohydrates are only optional if you’re still hungry afterward.

 - Fasting window: 20 hours